 A juror has been sentenced to community service after pleading guilty to “friending” the defendant on Facebook and discussing the case on the social media site.

 The defendant in a car accident case was Facebook friended after the first day of trial.
-The Defendant played it straight and told her lawyer and the judge removed the juror.
+The Defendant played it straight and told her lawyer, and the judge removed the juror.

 I’m not a big libertarian.
 And I understand where the prosecutor’s office was coming from on this.
-But, personally, I don’t know that we should be charging people with any crimes for any reason for Facebook friending someone.
+But, personally, I don’t know that we should charge people with any crimes for any reason for Facebook friending someone.
 Clearly, this 22 year-old kid is guilty of using awful judgment.
 But a crime?
 No.